dmitrya2e/filtration-bundle/Resources/docs/filters-overview.md

 - extend \Da2e\FiltrationBundle\Filter\Filter\AbstractEntityFilter by entity filter;
 - ...

+## AbstractRangeOrSingleFilter

 There is also a class **AbstractRangeOrSingleFilter**, which is extended by **AbstractNumberFilter** and **AbstractDateFilter**.
 Both of them can handle filtration in ranged (min/max boundings) or single (exact matching) mode.
 To not duplicate a code for these kind of filters, AbstractRangeOrSingleFilter was created to share a common code.

+It has 2 crucial abstract methods for implementation:

+- **convertSingleValue**: a method for raw value conversion in single mode.
+Must return a single scalar value;
+- **convertRangedValue**: a method for raw value conversion in ranged mode.
+Must return an array with 2 elements (0 and 1 indexes): min/max values (may be null for both).

+It also implements **convertValue** method from AbstractFilter class.

+For getting converted value in a single mode, you can use standard method **getConvertedValue** from AbstractFilter.
+For getting converted value in a ranged mode, use:

+- **getConvertedFromValue**: for getting "from" field value;
+- **getConvertedToValue**: for getting "to" field value.

 [Check here](example-create-custom-filter.md) how to create your own filter using specific abstract filters.